About Winter Activities in Chamonix

 Don't forget that the Alpine Rollercoaster is open all winter at the Planards slope in the heart of Chamonix.
 The track is 1300m long with turns, spins, fun and thrills for all the family.

 Raquette à Neige or Snow-shoeing in and around Chamonix is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 There are a number of snowpark features in the Chamonix Valley that you can practise your skills on, with the main park area is located at Le Tour, Summit Park.